FakeStandard/FakeStandard/README.md

 - 👋 Hi, I’m Polar bear.
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning algorithm
+- 🌱 I’m currently learning algorithm and .NET Core.

 <!---
 FakeStandard/FakeStandard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.